milkbottledude/woodlands-jb_tracker/README.md

 - 🗪 Feel free to telegram me [@milkbottledude](https://t.me/milkbottledude) if you have any questions, or just want to chat :)

-> TLDR: A website that uses machine learning and Google Cloud to predict the amount of traffic on the Johor-Singapore Causeway at a future date and time of your choosing.
+> TLDR: I made a [website]([https://www.apple.com/](https://sapient-metrics-436909-v6.as.r.appspot.com/)) that uses machine learning and Google Cloud to predict the amount of traffic on the Johor-Singapore Causeway, at a future date and time of your choosing.

+Please read through the README before using the app.
+The [Documentation](Documentation.md) showcases the process of creating the Machine Learning and Google Cloud backend of the website, as well as the HTML and CSS frontend.
+Feel free to take a look at that as well.

 ## Overview 🔍
 Welcome to Project: Woodlands-JB Tracker!